kishorekumar555/E-commerce-Recommendation-algorithm/README.md

-This E-Commerce Recommendation Prototype utilizes K-Nearest Neighbour for Recommending products to user based on content-based filtering.
+This E-Commerce Recommendation Prototype utilizes K-Nearest Neighbour Algorithm for Recommending products to user based on content-based filtering.